Sexual assault victim further traumatized after getting forensic exam bill from hospital

 She says the mistake can be corrected, either by a member of their team or the hospital itself.

-"The survivor can call the hospital and just say I got this bill for by mistake," says Manzano.
-'My rights as a victim of crime is that I do not have to pay for the forensic exam, and I'd like you to take care of this bill!'"
+"The survivor can call the hospital and just say I got this bill by mistake," said Manzano. "'My rights as a victim of crime are that I do not have to pay for the forensic exam, and I'd like you to take care of this bill.'"

 ABC13 reached out to Memorial Hermann Hospital and received a statement saying:

-Note: EDITOR'S NOTE: The name of the sex assault victim, which was used during our broadcast with her permission, was removed from this article text at her request.